Look around your office.

 4. Acknowledge Work Well Done – A study by the Boston Consulting Group reports “appreciation for your work” as the most important element to happiness on the job.
 Find ways to show appreciation.
 Tell employees what they are doing well – they’ll feel appreciated (and as a bonus, they’ll be more likely to keep on doing it).
 Build a supportive environment by sharing employee successes with the group.
 Make positive encouragement a group activity.

 5. Treat All Employees By the Same Rules – Playing favorites can breed resentment in the workplace faster than greased lightning.
 Examine your company policies – do they unfairly benefit one group more than others?
 Be open to feedback on this point because your employees may see problems that you don’t.
 Do what you can to even the playing field.
 And, once the rules are fair, require all employees to adhere to them.

-6. Foster Emotional Intelligence – That BCG study we mentioned above included both “Good relationships with colleagues” and “Good relationships with superiors” among the top 5 elements leading to job satisfaction.
-Banish bullying, disrespect and dismissive behavior.
+6. Foster Emotional Intelligence – The BCG study we mentioned above included both “Good relationships with colleagues” and “Good relationships with superiors” among the top 5 elements leading to job satisfaction.
+Banish bullying, disrespect, and dismissive behavior.
 Prioritize emotional intelligence.
 Provide resources to help employees expand their EQ.
-Improved emotional intelligence can cure a number of ills.
+Improved emotional intelligence can cure several ills.

 While these are all great suggestions for every company, don’t try to do everything all at once.
 Be mindful of your business’s challenges and choose your action items accordingly.
 You can (and should!) implement the rest later.